godotengine/godot-docs/tutorials/3d/3d_performance_and_limitations.rst

 To be more efficient, mobile GPUs attempt to avoid *overdraw*.
 This means, the same pixel on the screen being rendered (as in, with lighting calculation, etc.) more than once.
-Imagine a town with several buildings, GPUs don't really know what is visible and what is hidden until they draw it.
+Imagine a town with several buildings, GPUs don't know what is visible and what is hidden until they draw it.
 A house might be drawn and then another house in front of it (rendering happened twice for the same pixel!).
 PC GPUs normally don't care much about this and just throw more pixel processors to the